metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 Required:

 - `replica_count` (Number) ReplicaCount is the expected size of the VMSelect cluster.
-The controller willeventually make the size of the running cluster equal to the expectedsize.
+The controller will eventually make the size of the running cluster equal to the expected size.

 Optional:

 - `affinity` (Map of String) Affinity If specified, the pod's scheduling constraints.
-- `cache_mount_path` (String) CacheMountPath allows to add cache persistent for VMSelect,will use '/cache' as default if not specified.
+- `cache_mount_path` (String) CacheMountPath allows to add cache persistent for VMSelect, will use '/cache' as default if not specified.
 - `claim_templates` (Attributes List) ClaimTemplates allows adding additional VolumeClaimTemplates for StatefulSet (see [below for nested schema](#nestedatt--spec--vmselect--claim_templates))
-- `cluster_native_listen_port` (String) ClusterNativePort for multi-level cluster setup.More details: https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multi-level-cluster-setup
+- `cluster_native_listen_port` (String) ClusterNativePort for multi-level cluster setup.
+More details: https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multi-level-cluster-setup
-- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMSelectobject, which shall be mounted into the VMSelect Pods.The ConfigMaps are mounted into /etc/vm/configs/<configmap-name>.
+- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMSelect object, which shall be mounted into the VMSelect Pods.
+The ConfigMaps are mounted into /etc/vm/configs/<configmap-name>.
-- `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.It can be useful for proxies, backup, etc.
+- `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.
+It can be useful for proxies, backup, etc.
-- `dns_config` (Attributes) Specifies the DNS parameters of a pod.Parameters specified here will be merged to the generated DNSconfiguration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--vmselect--dns_config))
+- `dns_config` (Attributes) Specifies the DNS parameters of a pod.
+Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--vmselect--dns_config))
 - `dns_policy` (String) DNSPolicy sets DNS policy for the pod
 - `extra_args` (Map of String)
 - `extra_envs` (List of Map of String) ExtraEnvs that will be added to VMSelect pod
 - `host_network` (Boolean) HostNetwork controls whether the pod may use the node network namespace
-- `hpa` (Map of String) Configures horizontal pod autoscaling.Note, enabling this option disables vmselect to vmselect communication.
+- `hpa` (Map of String) Configures horizontal pod autoscaling.
+Note, enabling this option disables vmselect to vmselect communication.
 In most cases it's not an issue.
 - `image` (Attributes) Image - docker image settings for VMSelect (see [below for nested schema](#nestedatt--spec--vmselect--image))
 - `init_containers` (List of Map of String) InitContainers allows adding initContainers to the pod definition.
-Those can be used to e.g.fetch secrets for injection into the VMSelect configuration from external sources.
-Anyerrors during the execution of an initContainer will lead to a restart of the Pod.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/Using initContainers for any use case other then secret fetching is entirely outside the scopeof what the maintainers will support and by doing so, you accept that this behaviour may breakat any time without notice.
+Those can be used to e.g. fetch secrets for injection into the VMSelect configuration from external sources.
+Any errors during the execution of an initContainer will lead to a restart of the Pod.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ Using initContainers for any use case other then secret fetching is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
 - `liveness_probe` (Map of String) LivenessProbe that will be added CRD pod
-- `log_format` (String) LogFormat for VMSelect to be configured with.default or json
+- `log_format` (String) LogFormat for VMSelect to be configured with. default or json
 - `log_level` (String) LogLevel for VMSelect to be configured with.
-- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next podif previous in healthy state
+- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
-- `persistent_volume` (Attributes) Storage - add persistent volume for cacheMountPathits useful for persistent cacheuse storage instead of persistentVolume. (see [below for nested schema](#nestedatt--spec--vmselect--persistent_volume))
+- `persistent_volume` (Attributes) Storage - add persistent volume for cacheMountPath its useful for persistent cache use storage instead of persistentVolume. (see [below for nested schema](#nestedatt--spec--vmselect--persistent_volume))
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--vmselect--pod_disruption_budget))
 - `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the VMSelect pods. (see [below for nested schema](#nestedatt--spec--vmselect--pod_metadata))
 - `port` (String) Port listen port